SoPYC Emergency Response Plan

 Collision resulting in Severe Damage

-- If the vessel is disabled she should immediately issue a PAN PAN call on 27.88 nor VHF Ch.
+- If the vessel is disabled she should immediately issue a PAN PAN on VHF Ch.
 16 or phone Race Control

 - Contact the Department of Transport Oil Pollution Reporting section listed in the On Water Emergency Phone Section of your Red Book